Chart Color Schemes

 Weetangera features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.6% of all households, including 42.7% couples with children, 29.9% couples without children, and 7.6% single parent families.
-Non-family households make up the remaining 19.4%, with lone person households at 16.4% and group households comprising 2.6%.
-The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.
+Family households account for 80.6% of all households, including 42.7% couples with children, 29.9% couples without children, and 7.6% single parent families.
+Non-family households constitute the remaining 19.4%, with lone person households at 16.4% and group households making up 2.6%.
+The median household size is 2.9 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households